TheBananaGuy/red-days/README.md

 **NB!:** ReactJS dependencies are fetched from a CDN.
 If you wish to go offline, uncomment the offline scripts and comment out the online scripts in **index.html**.
 There is no difference between the contents of the scripts.

 ## TODO-s
-- Fix data retrieval in the day component
+- **CORE:** Fix data retrieval in the day component
-- Add Redux
+- **CORE:** Add Redux
+- Style some with Sass, make it responsive
 - Add some extra features
-	- A reset button
+	- A reset/default button for the selected week
-- Style some with Sass
+	- Separate table in the DB for holiday types